 Facebook and Instagram ad campaigns are a great way to give your business the quick post-holiday boost in sales that you need.
 They are affordable easily targeted.
 Pinterest is another popular avenue for retailers, especially niche or boutique store owners.
 Interest and attention quickly snowball and a single product could help your small business have the best January and February on record.

 Most retailers probably don’t have time in the last three months of the year to really analyze and reflect on trends in the store.
 But come January, you probably will.
 Use your detailed reports and analytics from your POS system to identify what strategies and techniques worked well and what didn’t.
-You might benefit from repackaging one product, altering your retail floor layout or shelving, or adjust your inventory ordering and fulfillment.
+You might benefit from repackaging one product, altering your retail floor layout or shelving, or adjusting your inventory ordering and fulfillment.

 With a large number of sales comes valuable data.
 It’s important that this data is broken down in a meaningful way through your retail point of sale, allowing you to take the action required to improve your sales during the post-holiday season and throughout the rest of the year.